aschrecengost/EukCHARMer/README.md

 Either way, the first run will take a while, since every conda environment needs to be built from scratch and (for the SRA-derived projects) raw reads need to be downloaded.
 Subsequent runs reuse the built environments and any already-completed outputs.

-### 5. Checking on a run / what to expect
+### 5. Outputs

-- **`results/`** fills in results per-project: (`results/<BioProject accession>/...`); for all of the projects merged together: `results/_merged/`; the phylogenetic placement results: `results/_placement/` (the Eukaryote tree), `results/_Taxon_placement/` (the Taxon tree), and `results/_clade1_placement/`, `results/_clade2_placement/`, `results/_clade3_placement/` (the clade-specific trees)
+- **`results/`** fills in results per-project: `results/<Project name>/...`,
+    - for all of the projects merged together: `results/_merged/`,
+    - the phylogenetic placement results: `results/_placement/` (the Eukaryote tree),
+    - `results/_Taxon_placement/` (the Taxon tree),
+    - and `results/_clade1_placement/`, `results/_clade2_placement/`, `results/_clade3_placement/` (the clade-specific trees)
-- **`results/visualizations/`** holds `.qzv` files you can upload to [view.qiime2.org](https://view.qiime2.org) to visualize to see what the reads look like after each step and diagnose any issues that might have occurred.
-Check `-PE-demux-noprimer-merged-filtered.qzv` for read length distributions prior to deblur to choose `p_trim_length`.
-Check `-deblur-stats.qzv` to see the statistics for the deblur run and determine if it ran sucessfully.
+- **`results/visualizations/`** stores `.qzv` files you can upload to [view.qiime2.org](https://view.qiime2.org) to visualize to see what the reads look like after each step and diagnose any issues that might have occurred.
+    - Check `-PE-demux-noprimer-merged-filtered.qzv` for read length distributions prior to deblur to choose `p_trim_length`
+    - Check `-deblur-stats.qzv` to see the statistics for the deblur run and determine if it ran sucessfully.
 See [here](https://forum.qiime2.org/t/deblur-stats-qzv-file-meaning-and-interpretation/3748/7) for a discussion on what these stats mean.
 - **`results/_figures/`** holds the final R outputs: the phyloseq object (`ps.rds`, which can be imported into R for further analyses), the taxa barplot and sample map (as both PDF and PNG), the cleaned/combined metadata and taxonomy tables, and **`metadata_gaps.txt`** - a report of exactly which metadata columns are incomplete for which projects, generated automatically every run (see [Known limitations](#known-limitations) for why we report gaps rather than trying to auto-fill them).
 - **On an HPC**, per-rule logs land in `slurm-logs/<rule>.<jobid>.log`; the top-level `slurm-<jobid>.out` file is the master Snakemake driver log showing overall progress through the DAG.
 - If a run stops partway through, both `sbatch submit.sh` and the local `snakemake` command above are safe to re-run - Snakemake picks up from whatever's already been produced rather than starting over.
-If you cancel the run yourself, you will need to run `snakemake --unlock` from the directory where the snakefile is located prior to rerunning.
+    - If you cancel the run yourself, you will need to run `snakemake --unlock` from the directory where the snakefile is located prior to rerunning.

 ### What kind of sequencing data can I include as input?